Stocks fall as trading starts for year of great expectations

 But even in a Democratic sweep, markets see some causes for upside, including the potential for more stimulus for the economy.
 Democrats have been lobbying for $2,000 payments to go to most individuals, for example.

-Almost nine out of 10 stocks in the S&P 500 fell Monday.
+Almost nine out of 10 stocks in the S&P 500 were falling Monday.
 On the losing end of the market were several Big Tech stocks.
-Apple fell 2.5%, Microsoft dropped 2.1% and Amazon lost 2.2%.
+Apple fell 2.6%, Microsoft dropped 2.5% and Amazon lost 2.4%.
 Because they’re so massive in size, the movements of Big Tech stocks have much more sway over the S&P 500 than other companies.
 Those three were the biggest drags on the index.

 In European stock markets, France’s CAC 40 gained 0.7%, and Germany’s DAX returned 0.1%.
 The FTSE 100 in London rose 1.7%.